bbauska/W3Cx-3of5/README.md

 </p>
 <h4>Link Checker</h4>
 <p>
-The <a href="https://validator.w3.org/checklink" target="_blank">W3C Link Checker</a> looks for issues in links, anchors and referenced objects in a Web page, CSS style sheet, or recursively on a whole Web site.
+The <a href="https://validator.w3.org/checklink" target="_blank" rel="noopener noreferrer">W3C Link Checker</a> looks for issues in links, anchors and referenced objects in a Web page, CSS style sheet, or recursively on a whole Web site.
 For best results, it is recommended to first ensure that the documents checked use valid <a href="https://validator.w3.org/" target="_blank">(X)HTML Markup</a> and <a href="https://jigsaw.w3.org/css-validator/" target="_blank">CSS</a>.
 </p>
 <h4>W3C Cheatsheet</h4>
 <p>
-The <a href="https://www.w3.org/2009/cheatsheet/" target="_blank">W3C cheatsheet</a> provides quick access to useful information from a variety of specifications published by W3C.
+The <a href="https://www.w3.org/2009/cheatsheet/" target="_blank" rel="noopener noreferrer">W3C cheatsheet</a> provides quick access to useful information from a variety of specifications published by W3C.
 It aims at giving in a very compact and mobile-friendly format a compilation of useful knowledge extracted from W3C specifications, completed by summaries of guidelines developed at W3C, in particular Web accessibility guidelines, the Mobile Web Best Practices, and a number of internationalization tips.
 </p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 07. w3c cheat sheet snapshot image (07) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->